weaveworks/weave-gitops-private/docs/adrs/0011-pipelines.md

 ## Consequences

-To have an enterprise-first approach, has an impact on OSS users that won't see a delay on when the capability will be available.
+To have an enterprise-first approach, has an impact on OSS users that will see a delay on when the capability will be available.

 To have an enterprise-first approach reduces risk to deliver against our main engineering objective of [OKR#2: Add features that drive Weave GitOps enterprise customer conversion](https://docs.google.com/presentation/d/104b4ThKT78rznucxw6kMsrRY0OnEn6XanSvb039TA-g/edit#slide=id.gd1cb39726e_19_8)